-Gardeners are generally aware of the difficulty of removing bamboo plants (particularly if you want to stay away from using chemical herbicides), but many beginners do not realize that a distinction needs to be made between running bamboos and clumping bamboos.
-It is the former type that is such a nightmare to eradicate.
+Seasoned gardeners know the difficulty of removing bamboo plants, especially if you want to stay away from using chemical herbicides.
+But many beginners do not realize the distinction between running bamboos and clumping bamboos when they are planting.
+It is running bamboo that is such a nightmare to eradicate.
 Examples of the running type include:

 - Phyllostachys nigra, or "black bamboo"

 It is possible to get rid of running bamboo by spraying them with chemical herbicides or by using organic weed control methods, but discretion is the better part of valor.
 Plant a clumping bamboo, to begin with, and you will not have to spend hours of landscape work to remove it.
 Examples of clumping bamboos include:

 - Fargesia murielae, or "umbrella bamboo"

 - Fargesia rufa Green Panda, or "Green Panda bamboo"